 That said, the question remains, what do the long time members of SLAA have and what can they do to stay active and interested in meetings.

-- Take a leadership role.
+- can you buy accutane in uk Take a leadership role.
 Help newer members with understanding the program.

 - You can chair meetings.
 Chairing helps our groups direction.
 You may have chaired many times.
 Often you may be able to bring a new point of view or some depth to the chair.